tommybazar/TBRaymarchProject/Readme.md

  * We use a very simple (but fast) raymarching and illumination algorithm with no specular, refraction or scattering
  * Algorithm is already a bit dated and implementation leaves a lot to be desired as for efficiency.
 It is however, good enough for real-time applications with several lights and large (256^3 or more) volumes.
  * Currently do not support persistent 32bit grayscale textures, but plan on investigating that possibility soon(ish).
- * My NDA with my current employer doesn't allow me to publish the DICOM loading part (as I wrote that code under contract), which would truly make this a one-stop-shop for medical imaging in Unreal.
+ * My NDA with my current employer doesn't allow me to publish the DICOM loading part (as I wrote that code under contract), which would truly make this a one-stop-shop for medical visualization in Unreal.
  All I can say is, it's not that complicated to implement a DICOM parser using ITK or Imebra SDKs (took me about 2 days, if I remember correctly) and If you drop me a message on the forums, I can give you some hints.
  Once you parse the DICOM tags out of the file and read the raw binary data, the rest is exactly the same as working with .MHD files.